alabou/NMOS-MatroxOnly/NMOS With AES3.md

 A format specification MAY define additional parameter constraints that can be used to express limits or preferences on the audio and data sub-streams.

-A coded format specification MAY define Sender's attributes and associated transport capabilities that, for the corresponding audio or data sub-stream, MUST be assumed as having their default value.
+A coded format specification MAY define Sender's attributes and associated transport capabilities that, for the corresponding audio or data sub-Stream, MUST be assumed as having their default value.

 Note: The Sender's attributes and associated transport capabilities of a coded format specification are assumed to exist for each sub-Stream, each having their default values.
 For example the `parameter_sets_flow_mode` and `parameter_sets_transport_mode` associated with some coded format specification are assumed as having their default value of `dynamic` and `in_band` respectively.